TilburgNetworkGroup/remify/cran-comments.md

-# remify 3.2.2
+# remify 3.2.3

-* Date: 2023-11-21
+* Date: 2023-12-05
-* This is the 3.2.2 version of the package.
-There have been two major updates from the previous version (3.1.0).
-The package now includes processing of relational event sequences with simultaneous events and a new plot function.
+* This is the 3.2.3 version of the package.
+There has been one minor but important improvement from the 3.2.2 version.
+The package now includes the processing of relational event sequences with tied event ranks (in the case of sequences where only the order of events is known).
+This improvement is crucial for the estimation of models relational events have tied ranks.
-* Minor edits.
+* Added new tests.

 ## Test environments
 * Local macOS Sonoma 14.0, R version 4.3.1